CurveDocs/curve-docs/docs/crvUSD/leverage/LeverageZap1inch.md

 !!!github "GitHub"
     The source code for `LeverageZap1inch.vy` is available on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/blob/lending/contracts/zaps/LeverageZap1inch.vy).

-    JavaScript library for Curve Lending can be found here: [:material-github: GitHub](https://github.com/curvefi/curve-lending-js?tab=readme-ov-file#leverage-createloan-borrowmore-repay)
+    An accompanying JavaScript library for Curve Lending can be found here: [:material-github: GitHub](https://github.com/curvefi/curve-lending-js).

-Previously, building leverage for crvUSD markets relied solely on the [`Curve Router`](../../curve_dao/router/router.md).
+Previously, building leverage for crvUSD markets relied solely on predefined routes using only Curve pools.
 Leveraging large positions often led to significant price impact due to the exclusive use of Curve liquidity pools.
 This new Zap contract allows users to leverage loans for crvUSD and lending markets using the 1inch router, which considers liquidity sources across DeFi.[^1]

 [^1]: The premise is that these liquidity sources are integrated within the 1inch router.